StenXe/Explainable-Active-Learning-for-Improved-Text-Classification/README.md

 ### Contents
 1. **AL_TextClassification.py** - Main python implementation of the proposed strategy.
 2. **AL_TextClassification.ipynb** - A Jupyter notebook interactive version of python implementation, facilitates additional functionality to visualize explanations.
 3. **Annotated Dataset** - A human annotated dataset consisting of 50 samples, 25 positive and 25 negative.
-It serves as ground truth in model evaluation.
+The annotations were made using [brat](https://brat.nlplab.org/) to serve as ground truth in model evaluation.
 4. **requirements.txt** - Python dependencies file.
 5. **Results** - Model performance results as obtained during experiments.